Documentation Index

 runtime_class | Kubernetes runtimeClassName.
 Selects the isolation backend.
 See Pick a runtime class. |

 resource_defaults | Default CPU and memory requests and limits.
-Sandboxes can request different values at launch, but the request is rejected if it exceeds the organization’s per-sandbox resource quota. |
+Sandboxes can request different values at launch, but the gateway rejects the request if it exceeds the organization’s per-sandbox resource quota. |

 instance_types | Restrict sandboxes to specific CoreWeave instance classes (for example [h100]).
 Expands to a node-affinity constraint. |